DanielBL01/DanielBL01/README.md

 - 🎓 Second-year Mechatronics Engineering student at the University of Waterloo
 - 🔨 I’m currently working on some cool projects!
 Check out my repositories!
 - 🤝🏻 Always looking for new and exciting SWE internships!
-- ⚡ Fun fact: I'm a Korean-Canadian student who loves to code :)
+- ⚡ About me: I'm a Korean-Canadian student who loves to code :)